Past Conference

 • Are there any other reasons as to why your application should strongly be considered?

 Applications will be considered as they are submitted so although there is no application deadline, we recommend applying early to avoid disappointment as we only have a limited number of ECR awards available.
-If you are interested in presenting a talk, please ensure your abstract and ECR award application are submitted no later than midnight BST on Thursday 02 May 2024.
+If you are interested in presenting a poster, please ensure your abstract and ECR award application are submitted no later than midnight BST on Thursday 08 August 2024.

 Media Partners